Quote of the Day

 As my regular readers can tell, I do not passively sit and watch television.
 While I am watching a program (history or science-oriented, nothing else), I have my computer right there and I actively research what is being said during the program.
 Last weekend, I was watching an interesting program on the History channel called “How the Earth was Made“.
 This particular program was about the formation of the Earth and it contained an excellent section on the generation of atmospheric oxygen (transcript of program).
-In my opinion, the star of the show was a little rocky structure called a stromatolite.
+In my opinion, the star of the show was a little rocky structure called a stromatolite (Figure 1).
 A stromatolite is a layered, rock-like structure formed when shallow-water sediments are trapped in films of microorganisms.
-Figure 1 shows what a stromatolite looks like.

 Stromatolites can get quite large, such as this two-ton one reported here.